ibm-cloud-docs/openpages/logging-in-openpages.md

-For information about fields included in every platform log, see [Fields for platform logs](/docs/logs-router?topic=logs-router-about-platform-logs#platform_reqd).
+For information about fields included in every platform log, see [Fields that are included in platform logs](/docs/logs-router?topic=logs-router-about-platform-logs#about-platform-logs-2).